eringrand/eringrand.github.io/_drafts/2015-03-13-classexwithgender.md

 - Predicting the height of students, by looking at gender.
 - Clustering communities into men and women
 - Refering to inanimate objects as "he" (mostly applied to computers - in the master, slave context which itself has problems)

+I believe this is because we're so used to thinking about gender as a binary, these examples easily come to mind for binary classification problems.
+However, gender is and has never really been a binary.
+Transgender men and women are making history as actors and actoress fighting for fair rights.